0vercl0k/sic/README.md

 In order for SiC to work you need to place `dbghelp.dll` as well as `symsrv.dll` in the directory of the SiC executable.
 Sic attempts to copy the two files if they are found in the default Windows SDK's Debuggers install location: `c:\Program Files (x86)\Windows Kits\10\Debuggers\<arch>`.

+**Without internet**: Download `%SystemRoot%\system32\ntoskrnl.exe`'s PDB manually (using [symchk](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/using-symchk) or [WinDbg](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools) for example) and drop the PDB file in the application directory.

+**With internet**: The dbghelp APIs should interface well with your existing [symbol path](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/symbol-path).

 SiC installs a driver in order to be able to scan processes [Virtual Address Descriptors](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/-vad) which are software constructs defined by the Windows' kernel to describe a virtual memory region.
+To be able to install and communicate with the driver it requires SiC to be run from an *Adminstrator Prompt*.

 ```
 SiC - Enumerate shared memory mappings on Windows